How to Choose the Right Dye for Candle Projects

 Use spoon tests for quick shade checks, tiles for records, and micro-pours to validate dispersion, cured colour, and burn behaviour before scaling.

-Once you have chosen a likely dye format, validate that choice with the smallest test that can still answer the real question.
-Spoon tests tell you whether the color family is worth pursuing, tiles show the cured look, and micro-pours confirm whether the chosen dye still behaves well in the actual product.
+Use the smallest test that still answers the format question.
+Spoon tests can screen a colour family, tiles can confirm the cured look, and micro-pours can check whether the chosen format still works in the real product.
 For the mixing step itself, see how to color candle wax without clumps or bleeding.

 If the shade still goes wrong after that staircase test, use how to fix uneven or off-color candles as the troubleshooting page, not this URL.